 The mass panic over the U.N.
 Small Arms Trade treaty suggested that U.N. troops or the Department of Homeland Security would personally come to your house and take your guns away, despite the U.N. not having any real power, America being a superpower that can ignore the U.N. if it wants, U.S. law specifically stating that our Constitution overrules any treaties, 'the Treaty itself explicitly saying (in effect) "None of this infringes on gun rights that may or may not be enshrined in any country's constitution or laws," and the Treaty not even being about private firearm ownership, but rather international arms trade: The provisions amount to "Every country has to have records regulations.
 This to ensure that gun manufacturers have to make sure that whoever's buying their guns won't sell them to rebels, rogue states, organized crime, and other international bad guys."
 As a happy bonus for American gun retailers, sales ironically went up, as they often do whenever there is a threat (real or otherwise) to 2nd Amendment rights.

-It is joked that a Democrat in the White House is the gun seller's best friend, as his existance ensures heightened demand for guns.
+It is joked that a Democrat in the White House is the gun seller's best friend, as his existence ensures heightened demand for guns.

 Ever since SNOWPOCALYPSE (the moniker given to the unusually-harsh winter in the US in 2010), The Weather Channel has been naming winter storms like hurricanes and giving them almost as much weight in their reports.
 It's no longer enough to just say, "Heavy snow will be coming through over the next couple days."
 Now it's, "WINTER STORM GANDOLF!!"
-They seem to have pop culture naming conventions (Khan, Nemo, Rocky, etc.), which only makes it that much harder to take seriously.
-The government-run National Weather Service (whereas The Weather Channel is privately-owned) pointedly refuses to use those names.
+They seem to have pop culture and mythological naming conventions (Khan, Nemo, Athena, etc.), which only makes it that much harder to take seriously.
+The government-run National Weather Service (The Weather Channel is privately-owned) pointedly refuses to use those names.